SalonenAntti/Sales-Data-Management-and-Analysis-with-PostgreSQL/README.md

 ## Overview

 This project leverages PostgreSQL in Sales Data Management and Analysis.
-The project focuses on database management, data manipulation, query optimization and data analysis.
+The project focuses on database management, data manipulation, query optimization, data analysis and visualization.

 ## Project Description

-This repository contains PostgreSQL project with hypothetical scenario of small retail e-commerce business and their relational database.
-The project is done with PostgreSQL and then documented in Jupyter Notebook, covering all aspects mentioned below.
+This repository contains PostgreSQL project with hypothetical scenario of small retail E-Commerce business and their relational database.
+The project is done with PostgreSQL and then documented visualized with Tableau.
 The goal of the project was to design, create use and manage relational database efficiently.
-Use of relational database contained varioustasks including data manipulation with CRUD operations and daily sales analysis.
+Use of relational database contained various tasks including data manipulation with CRUD operations and daily sales analysis.

 Insights of a data analysis gathered for Tableau Interactive Dashboard.
-Find TABLEAU folder.
+Find TABLEAU folder containing screenshot of the dashboard and link in README_Tableau with instructions for the dashboard.

 ## Table of Contents